 Technical Provisions comprise a number of separate components which are calculated as follows:

-- UPR: pro rata share of the premium for the un expired period until the next renewal date;
+- Unearned premium: pro rata share of the premium for the unexpired period until the next renewal date.

-- OSLR: open claims are reserved for on a case by case basis at face value of claim after application of expected acceptance rate.
+- Outstanding Loss Reserves: open claims are reserved for on a case by case basis at face value of claim after application of expected acceptance rate.

-- IBNR: assessed based on development lag triangle using recognised actuarial techniques including Chain Ladder and Bornheutter Ferguson.
+- Incurred but not Reported Reserves: assessed based on development lag triangle using recognised actuarial techniques including Chain Ladder and Bornheutter Ferguson.

 - Claim Expense Reserves: additional reserve held to cover expected claims administration costs, calculated as a percentage of OSLR plus IBNR.

 - Future Policy Benefit Reserve: calculated as present value of future benefit payments (including expenses) less present value of future premiums.
-This reserve applies only to Global IPMI policies.
+This reserve applies only to Global GIH policies.

 - Experience Risk Reserves: certain clients participate in the experience of their business during the scheme year.
 An ERR is calculated as Premiums less Claims less Retention less Profit margin less deficits carried forward.
 Positive balances are held in reserve until payment is made to the client.

-The Board's policy is to maintain liquid assets equal to 100% of insurance liabilities at all times.
+The Board's policy is to maintain liquid assets above the level of insurance liabilities at all times.

-The Company currently only holds assets in cash and cash equivalents.
+The Company holds assets in cash, cash equivalents, short term deposits, government bonds, and corporate bonds.